kreattix-design/utils/README.md

 $ yarn add kreattix-design-utils
 ```

-As of we only functions to map classes based on the values provided, along with the functionality of adding prefix to the class.
+As of now we only have functions to map classes based on the values provided, along with the functionality of adding prefix to the class.

 ## Class Functions